 Please carefully read through this information to best prepare for your treatment.

-For new patients, please complete all online forms found in your Patient Portal.
+New Patients: Please complete all online forms found in your Patient Portal.
 Or, arrive 30 minutes early to complete.
 This will ensure adequate time for you to you receive proper treatment.

 What to wear

 Please wear or bring loose fitting clothing that can be rolled up or down.
 Sweat pants, skirts, tank tops, etc. are the most convenient.
 Feel free to bring such clothes with you and change when you get to the clinic.
 Many of the needles may be placed in your extremities, and easy access is helpful for treatment.
 Sterile cloth sheets are provided for clothing removal as needed.

 What about food?